The magazine publishing my pictures requires images to be at least 300 ppi. How do I change the resolution to 300 ppi?

 7000 / viewing distance in inches = PPI

 This is for optimal results.
-Using half that number will still provide good quality results.
-Any lower and you will begin to sacrifice image quality.
+Using half that number will still provide good-quality results.
+If you do anything lower, you will begin to sacrifice image quality.

 A Quick Chart for Determining PPI by Viewing Distance